callaa/rustpile/README.md

 Run `cargo run --example` to get a list of available example programs.
 E.g. running `cargo run --example layer_fillrect` will run the example program in `dpcore/examples/layer_fillrect.rs`.
 It writes out a file named `example_layer_fillrect.png` you can view.

+The `drawpile-cli` tool currently does the same job as `dprectool`.
+In the future, it will also incorporate the functionality of `drawpile-cmd`.

 ## Current status

 What is implemented: